thrivemind360/content-ops-starter/content/pages/index.md

         title: BOOK
         subtitle: The Migraine Miracle
         text: >
-          In this book, I share the methods that cured my migraine, and how you, too, can take control of your migraine.
-This book might be the breakthrough you have been looking for!
+          In this book, I share the migraine relief treatments that I had, and how I cured cured migraine permanently.
+This book might be the migraine "medicine" and migraine instant relief that you have been looking for!
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark